paul-breen/plc-simulator/README.md

   + id: (Optional) A meaningful label which is included in logging output.
   + memspace: The memory space section name, starting address, and number of references (`nbits` for `bits` section, `nwords` for `words*` sections) that the simulation should read/write to.
   + source: (Optional) Some simulations require the value from a source `memspace` configuration to act as an input to the simulation function.
+  + operands: (Optional) The `operation` function-type simulation requires a list of operands.
+An operand can either be a constant value or the value from a source `memspace` configuration.
+The operator name must be an operator from the Python [operator library](https://docs.python.org/3/library/operator.html).
   + function: The function type and any static parameters.
   + pause: Time (s) to pause between calls of the simulation.
 * logging: A Python logging configuration, provided as input to `logging.config.dictConfig()`.

 ### An example configuration

-The following example configuration shows most of the availble options:
+The following example configuration shows most of the available options:

 ```json
 {